SU-ObjC-Team/PixelHunter/README.md

 ## How To Get Started
--  Add PixelHunter folder to project
+-  Add PixelHunter folder to a project
 -  Go to AppDelegate.m
 -  Make an import: